De Montfort University: What it's really like

 What facilities does DMU have to offer?

 The faculty for arts, design and media students, for example, houses design studios and a materials shop.
-For our film, media, and communications students we offer film editing studios, a Photoshop studio, green screen, and audiovisual (AV) loans so you don’t have to buy lots of expensive equipment.
+For our film, media, and communications students we have film editing studios, a Photoshop studio, green screen, and audiovisual (AV) loans so you don’t have to buy lots of expensive equipment.

-What is the accommodation like?
+What's the accommodation like?

 We offer studios if you’d prefer to live by yourself (though this does cost more) or the chance to live with up to four housemates.
 All your bills are included in your rent fee.